yevine/jjtech-maven-sonarqube-nexus-prometheus-project/README.md

 5. copy settings.xml from within maven server into .m2 directory
 - mv settings.xml ~/.m2

-6. Run the following `maven`/`mvn` commands to validate/package/deploy your app artifacts remotely
+6. Run the following `maven`/`mvn` command to deploy jar package to a remote repo.
-   - `mvn validate`   (validate the project is correct and all necessary information is available.)
-   - `mvn compile`    (compile the source code of the project)
-   - `mvn test`       (run tests using a suitable unit testing framework.
-These tests should not require the code be packaged or deployed.)
-   - `mvn package`    (take the compiled code and package it in its distributable format, such as a WAR/JAR/EAR.)
-   - `mvn verify`     (run any checks to verify the package is valid and meets quality criteria.)
-   - `mvn install`    (install the package into the local repository, for use as a dependency in other projects locally.)
    - `mvn deploy`     (done in an integration or release environment, copies the final package to the remote/SNAPSHOT repository for sharing with other developers and projects.)

-11. Change the version from 1.0-Snapshot to 1.0
+11. Change the version from 1.0-Snapshot to 1.1
 12. Run `mvn deploy` to deploy to Snapshot Repo or `mvn clean deploy -P release`, to deploy it to Release Repo

 ## Maven Lifecycle Phases